mittwald/harbor-operator/examples/README.md

 ## Example Resources
-This page covers example usage of the following custom resources:
+This page covers example usage of all resources supported by this operator.

 [Instances](#Instances) (Harbor Helm installations)